We regularly look at the landscape of cards in each category and pick our favorites. Pick a category to see our top picks, and why we chose them.

 - Best Military Credit Cards

-There are many credit card offers out there, so if you’re looking for the best credit card it depends on what you want and your credit history.
+There are many credit card offers out there, so the best credit card for you depends on what you want and your credit history.

 If you’re considering a card for rewards, there’s a wide variety of options.
 Are you willing to pay an annual fee?
 Do you want a travel rewards card that will earn points, like Chase Ultimate Rewards points, that you can transfer as airline miles, or to another rewards program?
 Or do you want a simpler card that earns unlimited cash rewards back as statement credit based on how much you spend?
 Many rewards cards and travel cards will earn you more on certain bonus categories, like gas stations, grocery stores, or wholesale clubs.
 Choose wisely according to your spending habits.